-Another snow-dusted haven in the French Alps, Méribel is part of Les Trois Vallées ski area – the largest in the world.
-With over 300 runs, 132 of which are blue, this is one of the best ski resorts for intermediates who’ll find there’s more than enough snow to sink your skis into here.
+Another snow-dusted haven in the French Alps, Méribel is part of Les Trois Vallées ski area – the largest ski area in the world.
+With over 300 runs, 132 of which are blue, this is one of the best ski resorts for intermediates who’ll find there’s more than enough snow to sink their skis into.
 The main valleys are Méribel, home to the soaring Mont Du Vallon; Courchevel, where you’ll find stunning Mont Blanc; and Val Thorens, which usually has near-perfect snow conditions thanks to its height.

 Méribel also has two snow parks if you’re in the mood for freestyle frolics.
 Accommodation wise, it’s equipped with apartments, chalets and hotel options – many with ski-in, ski-out access.